 that may occur.

 Responsiveness refers to a shoe’s ability to transfer energy from the runner’s step to the ground on impact.
 Better responsiveness promotes better, more efficient strides, and in turn more speed

 .
 The Launch 3 offers great responsiveness due to its unique DNA midsole.
 This midsole is designed to adapt to each different runner’s step and stride, to create adaptive cushioning.
-This, in combination with the lightweight design, contribute to an overall very responsive shoe.
+This, in combination with the lightweight design, contributes to an overall very responsive shoe.

 Support is another important factor to consider when purchasing running shoes.
 It is important to note that the Launch 3’s, as a result of being a lighter oriented shoe, offer a bit less support than heavier running shoes.
 Lighter shoes tend to offer a bit less support in exchange for better responsiveness and efficiency.
-That isn’t to say that the Launch’s don’t support well however.
-The design of the upper and the outsole and midsole all contribute to the stability of this shoe, and do an overall good job.
-The Launch are a neutral supported shoe, making them a viable choice for most runners who do not have unique arch differences when running.
+That isn’t to say that the Launch’s don’t support well, however.
+The design of the upper and the outsole and midsole all contribute to the stability of this shoe and do an overall good job.
+The Launch is a neutral supported shoe, making them a viable choice for most runners who do not have unique arch differences when running.

 The Launch 3 can hold their own on any terrain for the most part, although they are certainly best suited for road running and racing.
 Offroad running should not cause any issues, except perhaps in harsher circumstances, like more extreme trails or rocky areas